xinkjs/xink/README.md

 ## Parameter Matchers

-You can think of these as validators for parameter route segments.
+You can think of these as validators for route parameter segments (`params`).
+This feature came before validators; you don't need to use both for your params.
+However, one advantage of a matcher is that it can be defined once and used as much as you'd like.

 You can validate route params by creating files in `src/params`.
 Each file in this directory needs to export a `match` function that takes in a string and returns a boolean.
 When `true` is returned, the param matches and the router either continues to try and match the rest of the route or returns the route if this is the last segment.
 Returning `false` indicates the param does not match, and the router keeps searching for a route.